Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleQueryStringConditionObject.md

 QueryString
 ```

-Create an in-memory object for AzureCDN DeliveryRuleQueryStringCondition.
+Create an in-memory object for AzureCDN DeliveryRuleQueryStringCondition

 ## PARAMETERS